School of Physical Sciences and Computing

 Subject Areas: Astronomy

-Anne Sansom is a senior lecturer in astronomy at the University of Central Lancashire.
+Anne Sansom is a Reader in Astrophysics at the University of Central Lancashire.
 Since 1992 she has taught at UCLan on astronomy, mathematics and IT courses, both on-campus and distance learning, and is also an active researcher within the Jeremiah Horrocks Institute.
 Previously, she worked in the X-ray astronomy group at Leicester University, on X-ray satellite missions, calibration and data analysis.

 Anne Sansom graduated with a DPhil in Observational Astronomy from the University of Sussex in 1987.
 From 1987 to 1992 she worked as a research associate in the X-ray astronomy group at the University of Leicester, taking part in calibration of the ROSAT telescope XUV detector and using data from several X-ray missions as well as optical data to understand compact interacting binary stars, including one orbiting in only 11 minutes; hot sub-dwarf stars, whose X-ray emission depends on the structure and chemistry of their outer atmospheres, and X-ray emission from elliptical galaxies that show different behaviours as a function of galaxy age as measured from their stars.